 Any scholar who misses ten percent (10%) or more of classes (usually five or more per semester) in a given subject may not receive credit for that subject.
-This applies to all absences unless on school business.
+This applies to all absences unless on school business such as field trips or athletic games.

 An excused absence is an absence due to illness, doctor appointment, bereavement, family emergencies and suspensions not to exceed 10% of the instructional days scheduled for the school year.
-Heritage Academy must be notified of the absence prior to the absence or when the absence occurs by the parent or legal guardian who has custody of the student.
+Heritage Academy must be notified of the absence prior to the absence or when the absence occurs by the parent or legal guardian who has custody of the scholar.
 If an absence occurs relating to any other term or condition that is not specifically designated above, the absence shall be counted as unexcused.

-Students absent for ten (10) consecutive school days, except for excused absences identified above, are at-risk of being withdrawn from the school.
+Scholars absent for ten (10) consecutive school days, except for excused absences identified above, are at-risk of being withdrawn from the school.
 Make up of any assignments missed will be at the discretion of the teacher.
-Please thoroughly review each class syllabus at the beginning of the semester regarding each teacher's individual policy regarding make-up work.
+Please thoroughly review each teacher packet/syllabus at the beginning of the semester regarding each teacher's individual policy regarding make-up work.
+In the event of an absence, teachers are not required to provide assignments or class materials in advance.
+Scholars are given 2 days for every 1 day missed to turn in make up work.
+Upon returning to school, teachers will provide make-up work and coordinate with parents for any missed tests.

 Any scholar who is absent from school on a given day may not participate in any school activity that same day or evening unless scholars are at school at least half the day.
-When a scholar is absent, a parent must call the school at the beginning of the day to indicate the scholar will not be in attendance.
+When a scholar is absent, a parent or guardian must call the school at the beginning of the day to indicate the scholar will not be in attendance.
 Each teacher sets his/her own policy for work missed.
 This will be communicated in writing to scholars at the beginning of the course.